AdobeDocs/commerce-knowledge-base.pt-BR/help/troubleshooting/miscellaneous/index-is-locked-by-another-process.md

 ## Etapas a serem reproduzidas

 1. Por exemplo, digamos que a variável    ```bash    cataloginventory_stock ```    o tipo de índice está bloqueado.
-1. Quando você tenta reindexar todos os dados executando o comando da CLI    ```bash    php bin/magento indexer:reindex    ```, você obterá o seguinte resultado de output:    ```bash    customer_grid index has been rebuilt successfully in 00:00:09    catalog_category_product index has been rebuilt successfully in 00:00:07    catalog_product_category index has been rebuilt successfully in 00:00:00    catalogrule_rule index has been rebuilt successfully in 00:00:05    catalog_product_attribute index has been rebuilt successfully in 00:00:04    cataloginventory_stock index is locked by another reindex process.
+1. Quando você tenta reindexar todos os dados executando o comando da CLI    ```bash    php bin/magento indexer:reindex    ```, você obterá o seguinte resultado de saída:    ```bash    customer_grid index has been rebuilt successfully in 00:00:09    catalog_category_product index has been rebuilt successfully in 00:00:07    catalog_product_category index has been rebuilt successfully in 00:00:00    catalogrule_rule index has been rebuilt successfully in 00:00:05    catalog_product_attribute index has been rebuilt successfully in 00:00:04    cataloginventory_stock index is locked by another reindex process.
 Skipping.    catalog_product_price index has been rebuilt successfully in 00:00:01    catalogrule_product has been rebuilt successfully in 00:00:00    catalogsearch_fulltext index has been rebuilt successfully in 00:00:01    ```
 1. Como você pode ver acima, a variável    ```bash    cataloginventory_stock```    o processo de indexação foi ignorado.